CameronClay/parallel-co-processing/README.md

 ### How do I get set up? ###

-* Navigate to directory in command prompt and Run Symlinks.cmd
+* Navigate to directory in command prompt and execute Symlinks.cmd

 ### Contribution guidelines ###